 Age IS a Factor

 Yes, as men age, they lose hair.
-However, you don’t have to be old to lose hair, as many young men can attest.
-To ensure that you keep your hair for as long as possible, take the above factors into account.
+However, you don’t have to be old to start losing hair, as many young men can attest.
+To ensure that you keep your hair for as long as possible, follow our advice.
 If you have genetic or medical conditions affecting your hair, talk to your doctor and eat a balanced diet.
-Pay attention to personal hygiene, as well.

 If you keep your hair healthy, it will stick around longer!